 Grind Quality Comparison

-Fine tuning your grind setting is going to be far easier using the Mini Mill.
-As I mention briefly above the dial on the Mini gives you a clear sounding click every time you enter into a different setting.
+Fine-tuning your grind setting is going to be far easier using the Mini Mill.
+As I mentioned briefly above the dial on the Mini gives you a clear sounding click every time you enter into a different setting.
 The Skerton just has a wheel that spins so adjusting to the same grind you used last time is guesswork at the best of times.

 So it doesn’t take a genius to see that adjusting the Mini is a lot easier, by taking note of the number of clicks you can set your preferred grind whether you need extra coarseness or finer setting.
 Also, the clicking sound allows you to easily reproduce the same kind of grind, over and over again.

 Once you have your preferred grind setting on either of these Hario grinders, there really isn’t much difference in the actual quality of the ground coffee.
 Both the Mini and the Skerton use the same ceramic burr grinding mechanism, so the coffee is ground up in the exact same way.

 Both grinders do struggle at a more coarse setting, and you’ll find that the grind isn’t as uniform in size as you would like, but down in the finer setting is where both of these Hario grinders excel.
 But, all is not lost.
 If you are noticing that your coffee grounds are a little inconsistent and uneven make sure you take a look at my Hario Mini Mill mod – it makes a huge difference and you only need a piece of Duct tape!

 Hario Skerton Or The Mini Mill, Which Grinder Wins?

 As far as I’m concerned they are both winners!
 The Mini and the Skerton are great hand grinders and will serve any coffee lover on a budget well.
 Both offer the favored Burr grinding mechanism and perform well.